retainful/site/content/docs/woocommerce/adding-a-store-logo-on-your-email-template.md

 Here is a video on how to add a store logo to your abandoned cart email templates.
 <div style="position: relative; padding-bottom: 56.25%; height: 0;"&gt;&lt;iframe src="https://www.loom.com/embed/80c0a13775044e10a6210925528891c9" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"</div>

+### Summary

+In this article, we saw how to:
+1. Add a store logo for versions 1.x (Legacy) and 2.x.